vippsas/vipps-magento-pwa-studio/README.md

 ---
 END_METADATA -->

-# Payment node js for Magento 2 PWA Studio
+# Vipps Payment node js module for Magento 2 PWA Studio

+*This plugin is built and maintained by [Vaimo](https://www.vaimo.com/) and is hosted on [GitHub](https://github.com/vippsas/vipps-magento-pwa-studio).*

 <!-- START_COMMENT -->
 💥 Please use the plugin pages on [https://developer.vippsmobilepay.com](https://developer.vippsmobilepay.com/docs/plugins/). 💥